Updated post: 16/04/20 | April 2020

 Founded by Peter the Great in 1703, it was the capital of the Russian Empire for more than 200 years.
 One year after the Russian Revolution in 1917, the capital moved to Moscow.

 After the death of Lenin in 1924, the city was renamed from Petrograd, the name it had adopted during WWI in an attempt to make it sound less German, to Leningrad.
 In 1951, 54% of those voting in referendum chose to revert the city’s name to St. Petersburg.

-Which cruise company should I use to visit St. Petersburg?
+Which company should you use to visit St. Petersburg on a cruise?

 Choosing your cruise line is a little like choosing your perfect partner.
 In a sea of choice (!), you have to pick your perfect match, deciding if your personalities match and if he/she will meet your expectations.
 Each cruise line has its own character – and budget – and you will need to do a little research to decide which will be the right fit for you.